cornelltech/buildboard/README.md

 # Design

+## TLDR;
+At the core is a django app, that handles most functionality from authentication, authorization to forms and views.
+The django app has nginx as the frontend server to manage traffic.
+Postgres is the database of choice with Django's ORM managine schema changes.
+LetsEncrypt is used to manage ssl certifications.

 Production = django + postgres + nginx + letsencrypt
 Letsencrypt needs a server with a domain name to work.